Telling the stories of business and culture in New Hampshire’s diverse communities

 James McKim

-When we needed a single image to summarize the mission of this magazine, we went to a man who has long been telling complex stories with bold stokes of color and universal symbols.
+603 Diversity stories emphasize not only how things are, but how they might or even “ought” to be as we seek out and reveal our state’s diverse communities.
+When we needed a single image to summarize the mission of this magazine, we went to a man who has long been telling complex stories with bold strokes of color and universal symbols.
+Artist Richard Haynes provided a selection from his recent work for this purpose.
+See page 4 for how you can fashionably spread the good word.

 Robert Ortiz